 The Friends of Harper is a non-profit support organization which conducts various projects to increase awareness of the College in the community.
 Membership is open to any individual or group interested in furthering the mission of Harper College.
-Members also apprise College personnel of concerns and suggestions from residents in the 23 communities served by the College.
+Members also apprise the College Relations Director of concerns and suggestions from residents in the 23 communities served by the College.